Tutoriel & patron | Sac banane en cuir - 2 tailles

 banana leather tutorial

-From now on, these are the same steps for the small PM (1 closure) and large GM (2 closures) models.
+From now on, it's the same steps for the small PM (1 closure) and large GM (2 closures) models.

 4. Assemble the large zipper

-Mark the middle of the zipper (on each side) to be able to position it correctly.
+Mark the middle of the zipper (on each side) so that you can position it correctly.
 Using the marking, place the right side of the zipper on the right side of part P3 (top of the part).

 Hold with sewing clips and sew 5mm from the edge with the zipper foot.

-Place on the wrong side of the zipper (on the same side as the right side of the P3 leather part), the right side of the P3 lining part.
-Place the pieces middle to middle.
+Place on the wrong side of the zipper (on the same side as the right side of the P3 leather piece), the right side of the P3 lining piece.
+Place the pieces center to center.
 Sew the lining 7 mm from the edge.

 SMALL MODEL VIEW